 My ecological research occurs at the intersection of climate change, conservation, and community science.
-I work to understand past systems while conducting contemporary research to see how these systems have changed and how they may continue to change in the future.
-This research depends on historical or paleontological information and natural history collections play a critical role in maintaining and providing these resources.
-In my current position as Global Communications Manager at iDigBio, I am working with biodiversity data aggregators on initiatives to make data discoverable and accessible.
+I work to understand past systems while conducting contemporary research to see how these systems change over time.
+This research depends on historical or paleontological information, and natural history collections play a critical role in maintaining and providing these resources.
+In my current position as Global Communications Manager at iDigBio, I am working with biodiversity data aggregators to make data discoverable and accessible.
 These collective efforts occur at regional, national, and international scales, and serve to advance data-driven research, education, and policy.

 iDigBio is the national resource and coordinating center for biodiversity specimen digitization, data mobilization, and aggregation in the United States.
 It currently serves ~121 million transcribed specimen records and ~32 million media records.
 There are lots of important reasons to digitize natural history collections specimens and associated information.
 Watch the video to learn more!